 5.1.8.
 The Receiving Party’s duties under this Section 5.1 shall expire five (5) years after the information is received or earlier, upon written agreement of the Parties.

 5.1.9.
-Notwithstanding the foregoing, (a) nothing in this Section 5.1 shall be interpreted to diminish Donuts’ rights with respect to the data referenced in Section 3.5, and (b) Donuts’ obligations with respect to Personal Data shall be governed only by Section 2.7; provided, however, that Donuts agrees not to disclose the names of active Registrants sponsored by Registrar to any other registrar unless and to the extent such disclosure is required to facilitate the transfer of Registered Names or pursuant to any ICANN or governmental requirement.
+Notwithstanding the foregoing, (a) nothing in this Section 5.1 shall be interpreted to diminish Identity Digital’s rights with respect to the data referenced in Section 3.5, and (b) Identity Digital’s obligations with respect to Personal Data shall be governed only by Section 2.7; provided, however, that Identity Digital agrees not to disclose the names of active Registrants sponsored by Registrar to any other registrar unless and to the extent such disclosure is required to facilitate the transfer of Registered Names or pursuant to any ICANN or governmental requirement.

 5.2.
 Intellectual Property.

 5.2.1.
 Notwithstanding anything herein to the contrary, each Party will continue to independently own its intellectual property, including all patents, patent applications, trademarks, trade names, service marks, copyrights, trade secrets, proprietary processes, and all other forms of intellectual property (collectively, the “IP”).
-In addition, Donuts, or its contracted parties, suppliers and/or licensors, shall own all right, title and interest in and to the EPP, APIs, and any Software incorporated into the Registry System, as well as all intellectual property appurtenant thereto.
+In addition, Identity Digital, or its contracted parties, suppliers and/or licensors, shall own all right, title and interest in and to the EPP, APIs, and any Software incorporated into the Registry System, as well as all intellectual property appurtenant thereto.

 5.2.2.
 Without limiting the generality of the foregoing, except for the limited licenses expressly granted in this Agreement, no commercial use rights or any licenses under any IP, or any other intellectual proprietary rights are granted by one Party to the other Party by virtue of this Agreement, or by virtue of any disclosure of any Confidential Information to a Receiving Party under this Agreement.